DravenALG/ReSTE/README.md

 	--o_end 3

 ### Other Arguments
-	--cal_ind, whether calculate the indicators of fitting error and gradient stability.
-	--a32, whether test the setting of 1W/32A.
+	--cal_ind, whether calculate the indicators of fitting error and gradient stability. (not support for resume currently) --a32, whether test the setting of 1W/32A.
 	--model, we can test full-precision models with "resnet20", "resnet 18", "vgg_small".
-	--resume, whether resume to latest checkpoint.
-	--evaluate, evaluate model on validation set.
-	--seed, the random seed we used (default: 1234).
+	--resume, whether resume to latest checkpoint. (set the same arguments as origin) --evaluate, evaluate model on validation set. (set model and dataset to evaluate) --seed, the random seed we used (default: 1234).
 	--weight_decay, weight decay of loss. (default: 1e-4).
 	--momentum, momentum value of sgd (default: 0.9).